world-federation-of-advertisers/cross-media-measurement/docs/gke/duchy-deployment.md

 node pools with different machine types and/or to use GKE's auto-scaling and provisioning features.

-The GKE version should be no older than `1.24.0` in order to support build-in gRPC health prob.
+The GKE version should be no older than `1.24.0` in order to support built-in gRPC health prob.

 To configure `kubectl` to access this cluster, run